TN 39 (12-14)

 direct all questions and comments to the individual being interviewed, not the interpreter.
 For example, ask, “What is your Social Security number?” rather than “Ask him what his Social Security number is.”

-ask one question at a time and listen to the translated response before asking the next question.
+ask one question at a time and listen to the interpreted response before asking the next question.

 use short sentences to help the interpreter provide exact interpretations.